 Just when you thought you got the hang of filing your taxes, new tax reform waltzed right in.
-The new tax reform, otherwise known as the Tax Cuts and Jobs Act, was signed into law in 2017.
+Major tax reform, otherwise known as the Tax Cuts and Jobs Act, was signed into law in 2017.
 It may have come with significant changes, but it also, in some ways, simplified a few things.

 Apart from the update to income tax brackets and marginal tax rates, the tax reform also includes a new child tax credit.
 Child Tax Credit is defined as credit given to for each qualifying child under the age of 17 at the end of the tax year.
 It started out as a non-refundable credit of $400 when it was first introduced in 1997.
 It has gone through a lot of changes in the past 20 years.
 So what do you need to know about the new Child Tax Credit?

 The 2018 Child Tax Credit is worth up to $2,000 per qualified dependent, a significant raise from $1,000 in 2017. $1,400 is refundable.
 This means that even if the parents owe less than $1,400 dollars in taxes, up to that amount can be received as tax refund if both the child and parents qualify.
 There is also a $500 non refundable credit for qualifying dependents other than children.